 “…where the ill health of an individual may compromise their ability to undertake a task defined as safety critical, thereby posing a significant risk to the health and safety of others.”

-Undertaking safety critical medicals ensure that they and the organisations for whom they carry out the work are legally compliant under current health and safety legislation.
+Workers who undertake safety critical medicals ensure that they and the organisations for whom they carry out the work are legally compliant under prevailing health and safety legislation.

-Proper screening via a safety critical medical OHSP can help identify and address conditions before they become a risk.
+Proper screening through an approved safety critical medical OHSP can help identify and address conditions before they become a risk.

-A risk assessment of the activity should identify whether it has a safety critical nature and if so, those ‘safety critical’ workers should undergo a full SCW medical assessment by a qualified occupational health provider.
+A risk assessment of any given activity should identify whether it is of a safety critical nature.
+If so, workers carrying out that task should undergo a full SCW medical assessment by a qualified occupational health provider.

-Specific assessments workers undergo in an SCW medical will depend on the job being undertaken.
-CBH* (Constructing Better Health) sets the standard for most safety critical roles within the construction industry.
+Specific assessments workers undergo in an SCW medical will depend on the job being undertaken and its associated risk.
+CBH* sets the standard for most safety critical roles within the construction industry.

-However, all safety critical workers will complete a health questionnaire, which is then followed by a series of tests, all of which are designed to assess whether the worker is currently fit for task.
+All safety critical workers need to complete a health questionnaire.
+They then take a series of tests, all designed to assess whether they are currently fit for task.

 These tests can include:

-The medical usually takes 90 minutes to complete and can be carried out at MOHS’s medical centre in West Bromwich or onsite at the client’s premises.
+SCW medicals usually take 90 minutes to complete.
+We can carry them out here at the MOHS medical centre in West Bromwich or onsite at clients' premises.